-Reintegration is a term recognised to apply to children and young people returning to the community following a period of detention, either in secure care or custody, or going from being subject to an alternative to custody to having no legal order in place (Centre for Youth & Criminal Justice, 2018).
+Reintegration is a term recognised to apply to children returning to the community following a period of being deprived of their liberty, either in secure care or custody, or going from being subject to an alternative to custody to having no legal order in place (CYCJ, 2020a).

-The period immediately following release from secure care or custody “…has been identified as a window of opportunity during which young people may be committed to giving up offending (Bateman, Hazel and Wright, 2013).
+The period immediately following a child leaving secure care or custody “…has been identified as a window of opportunity during which young people may be committed to giving up offending (Bateman, Hazel and Wright, 2013).
 The shock of leaving custody, however, if not addressed, might tend to undermine that commitment, thereby reducing the prospects for desistance” (Bateman and Hazel, 2015, p.7).
-It is essential that the stress, disorientation and trauma this can bring are recognised and appropriate support is provided.
-Such post-sentence support is often referred to as throughcare (CYCJ, 2018).
+It is essential that the stress, disorientation and trauma this can bring are recognised and appropriate support is provided before, during and after such transitions (Scottish Government, 2021).
+Such post-sentence support is often referred to as throughcare (CYCJ, 2020).
+This is distinct from aftercare for looked after children, although many children will also have entitlements to such support.

 Statutory responsibilities of the local authority

-- To provide throughcare services to individuals sentenced to detention of over 4 years or released on licence
+- To provide throughcare services to individuals who have been sentenced to be deprived of their liberty for over four years or released on licence

 - To provide voluntary assistance to others leaving custody, on request, in the first 12 months of their release